Coconut Panna Cotta

 Serving Suggestions

 You can serve this creamy Coconut Panna Cotta in so many ways!
-Fresh fruit like strawberries, passion fruit, and a sprinkle of toasted coconut flakes makes such an easy topping.
+Fresh fruit like strawberries, passion fruit, and a sprinkle of toasted coconut flakes make such an easy topping.
 A topping of shaved white or dark chocolate is simple and elegant.

 Made this recipe?

-Let me know if you liked it by leaving a ★★★★★ star rating and a review below.
-Don’t forget to subscribe to my newsletter – it’s free!
+Please let me know if you liked it by leaving a ★★★★★ star rating and a review below.
+And remember to subscribe to my newsletter – it’s free!

 Coconut Panna Cotta Recipe